 Each delegation may speak for a maximum of five minutes to make their presentation unless the Mayor and/or Council extend the time allotted by resolution.
 After the presentation is made, time will be given for Council members to ask questions of the delegation.

 The Deputy Corporate Officer will respond to the request in writing (via email) to confirm the date of the meeting at which the delegation is scheduled and the time they should arrive.

 Tips for Addressing Council

 The Mayor will invite delegations to speak according to the order shown on the Agenda.
 Only the speaker at the podium will be addressed, and if there is a delegation of more than one person, the delegation should identify the representative who will speak on their behalf.

-When speaking to Council, use “Your Worship” to directly address the Mayor and "Councillor", followed by their last name when addressing a Council member.
-State your name clearly for the record and indicate any related professional affiliation "My name is ..............
+When speaking to Council, use “Your Worship” to directly address the Mayor and use "Councillor" followed by their last name when addressing a Council member.
+State your name clearly for the record and indicate any related professional affiliation.
+Eg. "My name is ..............
 Representing ........................”
-State the purpose of your address, "I would like to ..............."
-Speak within the time allotted, and ensure the information you provide is related to the item on the Agenda.
+State the purpose of your address, "I would like to ...............".
+Speak within the time allotted, and ensure the information you provide is related to the item on the agenda.
 Ending with "This concludes my comments, Your Worship" advises Council that you are finished your presentation.
-Questions from Council
+Questions from Council.

 The Mayor will invite Council members to ask any questions of the speaker individually.
 Again, you will address the Mayor in your response, not individual Council Members with "Thank you Your Worship".
 If referring to a Council member, use their title, "Councillor", followed by their last name.